Nadia Abu El Haj: Facts on the Ground

 In 2001, Abu El-Haj published Facts on the Ground: Archaeological Practice and Territorial Self-Fashioning in Israeli Society.
 In it, she uses anthropological methods to explore the relationship between the development of scientific knowledge and the construction of the social imaginations and political orders, using the discipline of Israeli archaeology as the subject of her study.
 Arguing that the facts generated by archaeological practice fashion "cultural understandings, political possibilities and 'common-sense' assumptions", she posits that, in the case of Israel, the practice works to serve the "formation and enactment of its colonial-national historical imagination and ... the substantiation of its territorial claims".

 Facts on the Ground has been reviewed in both scholarly and popular publications.
 The book was awarded the Middle East Studies Association of North America 2002 Albert Hourani Book Award which it shared with Gershon Shafir and Yoav Peled's Being Israeli: the Dynamics of Multiple Citizenship.
+Negative reviews were intense.
+The book was also dismissed as 'crank scholarship,' and she was called a 'charlatan anthropologist'.
+An internet domain was registered in her name dedicated exclusively to defaming her and damaging her reputation.